-Overview: This route is a new circuit (January 2015) and will form the basis of the next guidebook from Pedal Portugal.
+Overview: This route forms the basis of one of the Pedal Portugal guidebooks.
 It takes you from some of the most developed resorts of the Algarve coast to the wild west coast beaches and rugged rural hinterland where you’ll hardly see another person.

 Starting from Silves – once the Moorish capital of the Algarve – this six day route takes in the hills of the Serra de Monchique, visits the wild beaches of the Costa Vicentina (including a little bit of the south-west Alentejo), reaches the most south-westerly point in Europe and the surfing beaches around Sagres, and calls in at the riverside port of Lagos.